stevenabaco/order-summary-component/README.md

 ### Screenshots

-Normal state of component...
+Normal state of component... <br>
 ![](/images/normal-state.png)

-Hover over change link state ...
+Hover over change link state ...<br>
 ![](/images/hover-change.png)

 Add a screenshot of your solution.
 The easiest way to do this is to use Firefox to view your project, right-click the page and select "Take a Screenshot".
 You can choose either a full-height screenshot or a cropped one based on how long the page is.
 If it's very long, it might be best to crop it.